JayWood/the-seo-framework/readme.txt

 	* `the_seo_framework_canonical_force_scheme` filter now works on all URL's generated by this plugin and has now an `$scheme` argument which passes the current used scheme.
 	* WordPress Query detection.
 	* Blog page and Home Page query detection.
+	* Search query titles aren't escaped twice anymore.
+	* Removed duplicated term object calls on term pages, reducing memory usage.
 	* When the paged URL's filter is used, the then useless url's aren't rendered.
 	* Benchmarks have shown that an array flip to use an isset match only benefits huge arrays very little and only when you're certain the result is at the end of the array.
 Otherwise, it's a drastic performance decrease.
 Therefore `$this->is_array()` calls have been set back to the default PHP behaviour.
+	* `og:image` resizing now doesn't use PCRE anymore, but regular PHP find and replace.
+	* `og:image` quality has been upped to 82 from 70.
+This is according to the [new WordPress 4.5.0 standards](https://make.wordpress.org/core/2016/02/22/proposal-increase-the-default-image-compression-in-wordpress/).
 * **Fixed:**
 	/
 	* `the_seo_framework_dot_version` now checks for four dot versions if applicable.